-This course equips students with intermediate-level English skills necessary for academic interaction.
-Students practice the fundamentals of paragraph and essay development and acquire the reading, listening and speaking skills essential for academic purposes.
+This course equips students with upper intermediate-level English language skills appropriate to a college context.
+Students practice the fundamentals of paragraph and essay development and acquire the reading, listening and speaking skills to prepare them for EAP 1001-level texts (C1 level on the CEFR).